mgurley/inav/README.md

 The Java CAS client used by PSC requires that the CAS server be served over SSL.

 <ol>
-  <li>See http://tomcat.apache.org/tomcat-5.5-doc/ssl-howto.html to learn how to enable SSL directly on a Tomcat server. <sgtrong>Warning!</strong>  If a self-signed SSL certificate is not sufficient to meet you security policies, please investigate obtaining a certificate from a well-known CA</li>
+  <li>See <a href="http://tomcat.apache.org/tomcat-5.5-doc/ssl-howto.html">http://tomcat.apache.org/tomcat-5.5-doc/ssl-howto.html</a> to learn how to enable SSL directly on a Tomcat server. <strong>Note!</strong>  If a self-signed SSL certificate is not sufficient to meet you security policies, please investigate obtaining a certificate from a well-known CA</li>
-  <li><code>$JAVA_HOME/bin/keytool -genkey -alias tomcat -keyalg RSA -file tomcat.crt</code><br />  <strong>Note!</storng> The common name for the certificate created in this step should be a valid hostname for your system.</li>
+  <li><code>$JAVA_HOME/bin/keytool -genkey -alias tomcat -keyalg RSA -file tomcat.crt</code><br />  <strong>Note!</strong> The common name for the certificate created in this step should be a valid hostname for your system.</li>
   <li>The Java client used by PSC needs to trust the certificate created in the preceding step.<br /><code>keytool -import -keystore $JAVA_HOME/lib/security/cacerts -file tomcat.crt/</code></li>
   <li>Test the CAS server running under SSL</li>
 </ol>

-## Configure PSC to use CAS
+## Configure PSC to use CAS (Section 6)

 <ol>
   <li>Log into PSC with the first user you setup in section 3.</li>
   <li>Click the 'Configure authentication' menu item</li>
   <li>Select 'CAS' from the list.</li>
   <li>Enter in the Service URL field the URL to your institution's CAS server or the URL to the CAS server you installed in section 5.
-On a development workstation, this will most likely be: https://localhost:8443/cas.
-Note: The host name of the CAS server must match the common name you assigned to the certificate you created in section 5</li>
+On a development workstation, this will most likely be: https://localhost:8443/cas.  <strong>Note:</strong>  The host name of the CAS server must match the common name of the certificate you created in section 5.</li>
   <li>Enter in the PSC base URL field the URL to this PSC instance.
-On a development workstation, this will most likely be: https://localhost:8443/psc/</li>
+On a development workstation, this will most likely be: https://localhost:8443/psc</li>
 </ol>

+## Install and configure INAV (Section 7)